 How to Include Coupled Return Option?

-You may have to use tax preparation software to request for Coupled Return.
+You may have to use tax preparation software to request a couple’s return.
 This software will help you see the tax return calculation by analyzing your and your partner’s incomes.
 After you complete providing all your information in separate files and the tax return is completed, you can then choose the option to get the return together.

-When you choose Coupled Return, the software will calculate and let you know the tax returns for separate files.
+When you choose Coupled Return, the software calculates and lets you know the separate file tax returns.
 Finally, you and your spouse have complete tax returns.
 The software will also show you the maximized benefits of choosing the coupled return.
 But it is better to report other credit, CCB/GHT/HST, or any payment that your partner owes or claims.

-Although you will minimize the amount of taxes if you file a joint return, you should consider the individual tax return option.
+Although you will minimize the amount of tax if you file a joint return, you should consider the individual tax return option.
 Why?
 Continue reading:

 - When filing a joint tax return, you are responsible for both returns.
 This situation both helps and creates problems.
 If one is earning more than the other, you may pay the excess amount of tax of the money that is not yours.

-- To receive an extensive amount of tax credit, an individual may file separately.
+- To receive an extensive tax credit, an individual may file separately.

 - Opportunity to record financial aspects, for example, incomes, deductions, and exemptions on different tax forms.